 Main Payoff

-Depression becomes more legible when you stop asking “why can’t they just be happy?” and start asking “what are they refusing to know?”
+Depression becomes more legible when you stop asking “why can’t they just be happy?” and start asking:

 The numbness is not a malfunction.
 It is a strategy.
 The self-hatred is not random.
 It is misrouted anger.
+The reverse trap is also worth naming: where depression is the body going numb to avoid a primary emotion, chronic anger is the body staying loud to avoid the same kind of underlying sadness — two different defenses against the same refusal to let the grief arrive.
 And the cure is not comfort but confrontation — arriving, finally, at the devastating specific truth and discovering that it is survivable.

 This connects to the broader pattern in narcissistic-personality-disorder, where a defensive structure is built over unbearable pain.
 NPD builds grandiosity over the wound; depression builds numbness over it.
 Different architectures, same underlying logic: the psyche would rather shut down a capacity than face what that capacity would reveal.